 Discover Seoul Pass

 To get the best out of Seoul as a tourist, you should consider purchasing a Discover Seoul Pass.
 They now have both a physical card version and a mobile app option.
 Register online for the pass, select a pickup location and 24h, 48h and 72h options and then pick it up either from Incheon International Airport or Myeongdong’s Tourist Information Center.
 Credit card and Paypal is accepted.
-Purchase your pass here.
+Purchase your pass here which also offers an additional discount on the Pass.

 The app offers free entry to many tourist hotspots, up to 75% off on select destinations and has a built in T-Money function.
 Prices are 24h (₩39,900), 48h (₩55,000) and 72h (₩70,000).